Creating a Style Guide: One-Stop Place for Your UI Design Team

 Left: icons are not consistently filled and have different visual language.

-Right: icons share the same sharp and boxy design with similar line width
+Right: icons share the same sharp and boxy design with a similar line width

 You can go two ways with documenting iconography in the style guide: